trinodb/trino.io/_posts/2022-09-22-trino-summit-2022-teaser.md

 recover from corrupt table states.
 Finally, I will compare the query performance of old and migrated datasets using Shopify’s datasets as benchmarks.

-Mark Laforet, Senior Data Engineer at Shopify
+Marc Laforet, Senior Data Engineer at Shopify

 ### Federating them all on Starburst Galaxy!